 The Arnold Arboretum Archives detail our institutional history and its influences on the study of botany and horticulture.

-OASIS (Online Archival Search Information System) provides guides to archival and manuscript collections at Harvard.
+HOLLIS for Archival Discovery provides guides to archival and manuscript collections at Harvard.
 These resources offer a wide variety of materials–correspondence, diaries, photographs, drawings, field notes, and objects.

 Library Leaves, the blog of the staff of the Arnold Arboretum Horticultural Library, offers a close-up, behind-the-scenes look at our unique collections, upcoming events, and ongoing projects.